 1. Develop the basis of forecasting

-The first step in the process is developing the basis of the investigation of the company’s condition and identifying where the business is currently positioned in the market.
+The first step in the process is investigating the company’s condition and identifying where the business is currently positioned in the market.

 2. Estimate the future operations of the business

-Based on the investigation conducted during the first step, the second part of forecasting involves estimating the future conditions of the industry where the business operates and projecting and analyzing how the company will fare.
+Based on the investigation conducted during the first step, the second part of forecasting involves estimating the future conditions of the industry where the business operates and projecting and analyzing how the company will fare in the future.

 3. Regulate the forecast

-This involves looking at different forecasts in the past and comparing them with the actual things that happened with the business.
+This involves looking at different forecasts in the past and comparing them with what actually happened with the business.
 The differences in previous results and current forecasts are analyzed, and the reasons for the deviations are considered.

 4. Review the process